SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 Scott and Jo @ CI Tutor support for helping me to load the users into django.
 I had made the whole process much more complex than necessary.

-Simen - my mentor @ CI for his ideas, inspiration and patience.
+[Simen Daehlin](https://github.com/eventyret) my mentor @ CI for his ideas, inspiration and patience.

 Jo, Igor, Alan & John @ CI Tutors for their support in getting Stripe working again.